 On June 29, 2011, the Company raised \$55 million of equity, which resulted in a \$51.4 million increase in equity after considering the effect of various expenses associated with the capital raise.
 The capital raise triggered a change in control under Section 382 of the Internal Revenue Code.
 Generally, Section 382 limits the utilization of an entity's net operating loss carryforwards, general business credits, and recognized built-in losses upon a change in ownership.
 The Company is currently subject to an annual limitation of approximately \$870 thousand.
-A valuation allowance for net deferred tax asset of \$22.6 million has been recorded.
-The valuation allowance was initially recorded during fiscal 2011, and has remained through March 31, 2020, as management concluded and continues to conclude that it is "more likely than not" that the Company will not be able to fully realize the benefit of its deferred tax assets.
+A valuation allowance for net deferred tax asset of \$23.7 million has been recorded.
+The valuation allowance was initially recorded during fiscal 2011, and has remained through March 31, 2021, as management concluded and continues to conclude that it is "more likely than not" that the Company will not be able to fully realize the benefit of its deferred tax assets.
 However, tax legislation passed during the Company's fiscal year 2018 now permits a corporation to receive refunds for AMT credits even if there is no taxable income.
 As a result, at March 31, 2018, the valuation allowance was reduced by \$340 thousand, the amount of the Company's AMT credits.
-The amount of the AMT credits recorded as a deferred tax asset was \$0 at March 31, 2020, and \$170 thousand at March 31, 2019.
+The amount of the AMT credits recorded as a deferred tax asset was \$0 at March 31, 2020.
+The AMT credit was \$143 thousand as of March 31, 2020, all of which was requested to be refunded to the Company upon the recently filed fiscal year 2020 federal tax return.